corinalogan/grackles/README.md

 # Table of Contents

 ***Preregistrations***

+- Logan CJ, Wascher C. 2017.
+[Are the more flexible individuals also better at inhibition?](.g_inhibition.Rmd)

 - Logan CJ.
 2017.
 [Is behavioral flexibility manipulatable and, if so, does it improve flexibility and problem solving in a new context?](./g_flexmanip.Rmd)